A volatile calm - the paradox of 2016 financial markets

 Institutional investors who buy and sell in large quantities are getting increasingly averse to trading intra-day on traditional exchanges when volumes are light.

-"What we keep hearing from clients is 'get me blocks'," said UBS' Khandros, referring to private transactions that brokers facilitate outside the public auction market.
+"What we keep hearing from clients is 'get me blocks'," said UBS' Khandros, referring to large transactions that brokers help facilitate.

 This creates a self-fulfilling cycle of higher trading volumes concentrated in smaller windows on any given day leaving markets prone to sudden swings when no large investor is around to step in.